PlagueTR/RetouchBrush/README.md

 This is a server-side mod that allows users to cycle through paintings using the brush.

-Tired of breaking and replacing paintings just to get the right piece for your living room?
+Tired of breaking and replacing paintings just to get the right piece for your living room?<br>
-This server-side mod lets you effortlessly cycle through paintings.
+This server-side mod lets you effortlessly cycle through paintings.<br>
 Simply right-click any painting with a brush to change it.

 You can even make a functioning TV using dispensers